JakeFerrero/client-server-game/README.md

 Where \<host\> is either localhost (if the server machine is the same as the client machine) or a valid hostname.
 Once connected, you will be prompted for a username.
 Enter one of the usernames tied to the valid key files (for example, type "elizabeth" whose key file is elizabeth.txt to play as 'e').

+Note: Both the server and the client machines must have all files (class, map, key, etc) in a single flat directory.
+Creating different directories and storing files in those is not supported.

 Valid Commands:
 * "up" - Move player up.
 * "down" - Move player down.